abuehl/abuehl.github.io/_posts/2025-09-17-even-more-auto.md

 So, C++17 gaurantees that there are no copies involved when using this style.
 Compilers already elided temporaries long before that, but it was not required by the standard.
-In C++17 there aren't any copies that would need to be elided any more.
-This auto style is guaranteed to be 100% equivalent.
+In C++17 there aren't any copies any more that would need to be elided.
+This `auto` style is guaranteed to be 100% equivalent.

 (last edited 2025-11-14)